ManatiCR/manati-vm/README.md

 ## Basic Usage

-To bring up a simple VM (Virtual Machine) that can be used for PHP developmenet, run the next command inside the root folder:
+To bring up a simple VM (Virtual Machine) that can be used for PHP development, run the next commands inside the root folder:

+    sudo ansible-galaxy install -r provisioning/requirements.yml --force
+    vagrant plugin install vagrant-hostsupdater

+Then, copy example.config.yml to config.yml and following instructions; edit as necessary.
+After that; run:

     vagrant up

-If you need to provision again, run:
+If you need to provision again (or have edited config.yml to add sites/databases/hosts), run:

     vagrant provision